Recommendation #7: Employee Restricted Housing Program Refinement

 - Work full time for a minimum average of 30 hours per week throughout the year, or minimum of 1,560 hours per year (from the current minimum average of 20 hours per week throughout the year);

+These proposed changes are in addition to the requirement that all applicants be Canadian citizens or permanent residents.
 Establishing a single waitlist for all those wishing to access rental housing, and a single waitlist for purchase opportunities would be preferred.
 This would replace the current processes that are in place for seniors which are separate to the general waitlists.

 2. Introduction of income categories such that access to employee restricted housing is based on a household’s ability to pay.
 This applies to both rental and ownership applicants